 Maintaining consistent levels of oil supply is particularly challenging on the racetrack, thanks to the extremely dynamic performance of the BMW M2 Competition.
-This is where the extensive motor racing experience at BMW M

-^{} Fuel consumption figures are provisional (in some cases), based on the EU test cycle and may vary depending on the tyre format specified.
+This is where the extensive motor racing experience at BMW M st Fuel consumption figures are based on the EU test cycle and may vary depending on the tyre format specified.